New standards limit the “smoothing” of revenue and income in long-term service contracts

 Because Service revenue is becoming more critical to businesses, the Accounting community felt that the current method of recognizing revenue is susceptible to manipulation.
 As a result, financial performance could be misleading for investors.

 Note that financial auditors consider long-term service contracts as immaterial for most firms.
-For example, if an OEM generated $1 Billion per year of revenue and such a service contract constituted $10 million of revenue per year, or 1% of revenues, the accountants considered such income “immaterial.”
+For example, if an OEM generated $1 Billion per year of revenue and such a service contract constituted $10 million of revenue per year or 1% of revenues, the accountants considered such income “immaterial.”
 They never performed a deep dive into the actual alignment of payments and costs.

 Consider this: What if a business knows that a large order will hit the company in early April (the start of Q2, in many cases)?
 To smooth out the profit picture, a business may shift recognition of some service contract revenue from Q2 into 1.
 This is very easy to do when you have the “black box” of unrecognized gain.
-So service in Q1 is “way up,” and Q2 will be “way down.”
+So, service in Q1 is “way up,” and Q2 will be “way down.”
 And leadership is thus caught in a game of constantly landing new contracts and manipulating them to avoid a revenue drop; it can get pretty messy.
-Often, steep discounts are provided to land the contracts resulting in actual losses at the end of the contract.
-There have been some very large scandals as a result of this manipulation.
+Often, steep discounts are provided to land the contracts, resulting in actual losses at the end of the contract.
+There have been some huge scandals as a result of this manipulation.

 THE NEW WAY TO RECOGNIZE SERVICE CONTRACT REVENUE